How To Use NFC On iPhone

 Although the first NFC-enabled smartphones were released in 2008, Apple only started to equip all newer iPhone models with an NFC module since the iPhone 6.
 Accordingly, the following iPhone models feature an NFC chip:iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR as well as the iPhone 11 and iPhone 11 Pro (Max)

 How does NFC work on the iPhone?

 For a long time, NFC was exclusively approved for the use of Apple’s own mobile payment service Apple Pay.
-In stores that support the technology, the NFC-enabled iPhone is then simply held to the sensor or EC terminal to complete the payment process.
+In stores that support the technology, the NFC-enabled iPhone is then simply held to the EC terminal to complete the payment process.
 Since Apple Pay has not always been equally available in all countries, the possibilities of the function on the iPhone have so far been limited.

 After Apple had opened the NFC function on the iPhone for app developers with the “Core NFC” framework, iOS 13 now allows NFC tags to be read out as well as labeled using an NFC app.
 Within the app, NFC tags can then be written on by the user and linked to actions.
 This works on all iPhones since the iPhone 7.

 In combination with such an app, users are also able to scan NFC tags with their iPhone, e.g. to get further information on specific products in the supermarket or to get information on exhibits in the museum.
 When active, the app will display a scan sheet if there is a tag to be scanned.